 Do You Have Chronic Back Pain?

 Chronic lower back pain creates a vicious circle in which movement is limited due to pain and restriction.
-When we (unconsciously or consciously) prevent an area of the body from moving, we lessen the blood flow and lymphatic drainage to that area, The area becomes tight and stiff, this can contribute to an increase in pain.
+When we (unconsciously or consciously) prevent an area of the body from moving we lessen the blood flow and lymphatic drainage to that place.
+As a consequence, the area becomes tight and stiff and this can contribute to an increase in pain.

-This is why the latest evidence-based guidelines for the treatment of lower back pain is to get moving.
-Once the initial inflammatory period is over, we must start moving and find ways to regain confidence in the health of our back.
+This is why the latest evidence-based guideline for the treatment of lower back pain is to get moving.
+Once the initial inflammatory period is over, it is important to find ways to regain confidence in moving once again.

-This is all very well but, for any one who has ever had back spasms or sciatica, getting moving seems counter-intuitive and even dangerous.
-In fact, we might feel fearful about what has “gone wrong” with our spine.
+This is all very well, but for any one who has ever had back spasms or sciatica, getting moving seems counter-intuitive and even dangerous.
+After all, it is natural to feel fearful about what has “gone wrong” with our spine.
 The diagnostic names given “three joint degenerative disease” or “facet joint disease” or descriptions of misplaced or crumbling vertebrae are enough to make one never move one’s spine again!
-However, this entirely understandable reticence to move creates a vicious circle.
+Yet, this entirely understandable reticence needs to change in order to truly improve back health.

-Gentle yoga, specialised for back pain sufferers, offers a great way out of this conundrum.
-Yoga gives us space and permission to listen to the body’s messages (tweaks, twinges, aches, gripping, releases, softening) and respond accordingly.
-Starting to practice yoga on a regular basis with the guidance of an experienced teacher helps the student to establish a new collaborative relationship with the body.
-Once the nervous system starts to feel the benefit of this process it begins to allow the muscles to let go of the unconscious tension held within them.
-When this happens the vicious cycle of pain is broken and healing can occur.
+If we choose to practice yoga on a regular basis with the guidance of an experienced teacher we can learn to establish a new collaborative relationship with the body.
+Once the nervous system starts to feel the benefit of this process it begins to allow the muscles to let go of their unconscious tension.
+When this happens, the vicious cycle of pain is broken and healing can occur.